JMitnik/NLP-Posterior-Collapse-and-Probing/README.md

 # NLP: Posterior Collapse and Probing

 This repository contains the source code both for a project that is about countering Posterior Collapse in VAEs for generative text model, (project 1), and learning to understand complex models better using Probing methods (project 2).
+You can find the papers in the root of this project.